2021 Top 25 College Freshmen

 We at Softball America are gearing up for the much-anticipated 2021 college softball season by rolling out a series of rankings that feature the best NCAA players in the game today.

-Below, we tackled a ranking of the top 25 players who are listed as college freshmen by their respective programs.
+Below, we tackled a ranking of the top 25 players who were listed as college freshmen by their respective programs at the time this ranking was put together.
 This list includes some players who participated in the shortened 2020 college softball season, but held onto their freshman distinction based on their school's ability to grant them an extra year of NCAA eligibility due to the COVID-19 pandemic.

 Several of the players on this list are true freshmen.